 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction, military fiction is a hardcover edition that was published by HarperCollins on September 1, 2006 and has 352y pages.
+historical fiction, military fiction that was published by HarperCollins on September 1, 2006 and has 352y pages.

 Explore it on Goodreads or Amazon.